 Students compete in College Carnivals for Cross Country, Swimming and Athletics.
 Students who perform well may qualify to represent the College at NASSA (New Anglican Schools Sports Association).
 Successful students will then progress through to AICES (Association of Independent Co-educational Schools).
-In turn, talented athletes represent AICES at NSWCIS (New South Wales Combined Independent Schools), at NSW All-Schools and finally National levels.
+In turn, talented athletes represent AICES at NSWCIS (New South Wales Combined Independent Schools), at NSW All-Schools and finally at National levels.

-Team sport pathways also exist through to National level for most sports in secondary.
+Team sport pathways also exist through to the National level for most sports in secondary.
 As part of the NASSA sporting organisation, students have the opportunity to compete in gala days for sports such as Touch Football, Soccer, Netball, Basketball, AFL, Cricket and Volleyball.
 Students can also trial for NASSA representative teams in the above sports as well as non-gala day sports such as Softball, Tennis, Water Polo, Rugby Union, Hockey and Diving.

 In addition, students are offered a wide range of recreational pursuits on a weekly basis depending on the season and availability.
-These include: Gymnastics, Swimming, Tennis, Kick Boxing, Weights, AFL, Personal Fitness, Bush Walking and many other non-competitive team sports as well as College run activities.
+These include Gymnastics, Swimming, Tennis, Kick Boxing, Weights, AFL, Personal Fitness, Bush Walking and many other non-competitive team sports as well as College run activities.